Shipwrecks around the Western Cape coastline

 1847 The Geortryder wrecked at Cape Agulhas on the 15th of March.
 The Isaac was a sloop that sank off Struis Bay on the 6th of March 1847

-1848 The Harriet Lee a British Schooner hit a sandbank on the bank of Breede River on the 8th of March, and The Maid of the Thames was a wooden sailing vessel that sank at Skipskop on the 1st of January that year.
+1848 The Harriet Lee a British Schooner hit a sandbank on the bank of Breede River on the 8th of March.
+The Nancy was a schooner that was wrecked in Mossel Bay on 5 April.
+One seaman was drowned and The Maid of the Thames was a wooden sailing vessel that sank at Skipskop on the 1st of January that year.

 1849 The Claudine a British barque sank at Martha Strand near Ryspunt Arniston on the 21st of February.